Bru Luccas Is A Total Hottie In Strapless Green Bikini

 “My day is just like your beauty…. super magnificent!” a second social media user commented.

 “God you are good looking.
-Your photos always help to brighten my day babe,” one more fan added.
+Your photos always help to brighten my day babe,” one more admirer added.